Can You Embroider Without A Hoop?

 My Fabric Seems To Be Getting Looser On The Hoop.
 Is This Normal?

-Yes, it is perfectly normal fo the hoop’s tension on your fabric to loosen as time goes by.
-This is why it is strongly suggested that you remove fabrics from the embroidery hoop if you’re taking a long break from your project.
+That’s why we strongly suggest removing fabrics from the embroidery hoop when taking a long break from your project.
 Gently fold your fabric and place it in a neat, plastic bag.

 You can always return your fabric to your embroidery hoop whenever you’re ready to continue, using the tips above.